The Application Process

 Applying for the ICCA Bar Course

-Applications for the ICCA Bar Course commencing in September 2024 and January 2025 are now closed.
-For current applicants, offers will be notified on Friday 15th March 2024.
+Applications for places on the ICCA Bar Course commencing in January 2025 are now closed.

 The ICCA invites applications from students who are motivated, bright, dedicated and diligent with a realistic chance of attaining the standard required for an award of pupillage, irrespective of their social, cultural and economic backgrounds.